mfernandagf/fieloprp/doc/UC-PRP-0004-Change Invoice Status.md

 ## Change Invoice Status

 ### Objectives
-This use case describes the possible statuses for the Invoice
+This use case describes the possible status for the Invoice

 ### Preconditions
 The administrator must be logged in